 - Discuss how environmental management in Europe is applied at different scales, from the EU level to the national, regional and local levels

-The learning resources consist of uploaded presentations with video and/or audio as well as selected scientific articles, reports and book chapters, which will be made available online.
+The learning resources consist of uploaded PowerPoint presentations with audio as well as selected scientific articles, reports and book chapters, which will be made available online.

 - 15 ECTS

 - Type of assessment

 - PortfolioDescription of examination: Students will be assessed on the basis of a portfolio of deliverables from online exercises, team assignments and individual assignments.
 Details of the portfolio assessment will be given at the course start.
 The final grade will be given based on the level of participation and the quality of the contribution to online exercises, individual contribution to team assignments and performance in individual assignments.